Vogelmensch/scanner/paper/scanner-paper.typ

 == Setup <setup>

 1. Modify the scanner-algorithm to terminate if it has not found a solution after $T_(max)$ seconds.
-2. Generate $N=1000$ inputs that satisfy the chunk-property using the function `generate_chunk`, see below.
+2. Generate $N=1000$ inputs that satisfy the chunk-property.
 3. Apply the scanner-algorithm to each input and count the number of terminations.
 4. Repeat step 2 and 3 with variating values for the parameter `chance` in `generate_chunk` to find the worst-case result.

 For point 1, the exact value of $T_max$ depends on the machine that is being used.
 We have found a most inputs to be solvable in $~0.07s$.
 We thus chose $T_max = 0.1s$ as an appropriate threshold value.

 To generate an input, we developed the function `generate_chunk(chance, height, width)`, see @generate_chunk.
 The function creates an `EMPTY`-valued matrix of dimension $("height" times "width")$ and assigns `FULL` to the central cell.
 Next, it iterates over every cell and assigns `FULL` to a cell with a probability of $"chance" in [0,1]$.
 This is repeated exactly `min(height, width)` times.

 We repeat the experiment for various values of $"chance" in [0.15, 0.16, ..., 0.25]$ to find the worst-case result.
 We furthermore chose `height = 10` and `width = 15`, as those are the values used in the original problem description.